 I am sure those who had been with Jesus for a while had a hint of what was about to come.
-Jesus knew how to nail the real issues.
+Jesus knew how to nail the genuine issues.
 Jesus knows that there is a such a thing as false confidence.
 It is not about what we do that gets us right with God.
-We need to come to Him with the awareness deep in our soul that there is nothing we have done to receive His gift of an absolutely pure relationship with God.
-We have missed the mark but Jesus didn’t.
-And those who are relying on good deeds will look down on others.
+We need to come to Him with the awareness deep in our soul that there is nothing we have done to receive His gift of a pure relationship with God.
+We have missed the mark, but Jesus didn’t.
+And those who are relying on honorable deeds will look down on others.
 Double whammy here.

 Being religious is of no advantage.
 Looking down at others is useless.
 There is only one way to God.
 Jesus challenges us to see the way.

-God is very good.
+God is exceptionally good.
 Jesus came with good news.
 His gift to us that allows us to be friends with God is overwhelming.

 Here is the rest of the story: